aimeos/aimeos-docs/src/manual/services.md

 ## CardSave

-The [CardSave](https://www.cardsave.net/) payment gateway is available via the **CardSave** payment service provider since 2015.07.
+The [CardSave](https://www.cardsave.net/) payment gateway is available via the **CardSave** payment service provider.
 If you use composer, add this to your composer.json and run *composer update*:

 ```
 composer req aimeos/ai-payments omnipay/cardsave